Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.collection.v1.MsgBurnFTFrom"></a>

 ### MsgBurnFTFrom
+Deprecated: use MsgOperatorBurn

 MsgBurnFTFrom is the Msg/BurnFTFrom request type.

-Note: deprecated (use MsgOperatorBurn)

 | Field | Type | Label | Description |